Important note

 You may be eligible for a planned Retroactive Therapeutic Use Exemption if:

-- your sport is not listed
+- your sport is not listed on the in-advance TUE list.

-- you have not been notified of your inclusion in the Sport Integrity Australia Registered Testing Pool or National Testing Pool or Domestic Testing Pool
+- you have not been notified of your inclusion in the Sport Integrity Australia Registered Testing Pool or National Testing Pool or Domestic Testing Pool.

 - you do not meet any of the criteria for an in-advance TUE.